20+ Must-Read Books on Inclusivity

 Named as one of the most influential books of the decade by CNN and one of the 10 best books of the year by The New York Times Book Review, Ta-Nehisi Coates’ work is a must-read.

-Drawing on her expertise, Dr. Eberhardt shares insights gained from assisting organizations, including Airbnb, in addressing bias.
-The book provides valuable tools for reform and practical strategies applicable to organizational settings.
+Drawing on her expertise, Dr. Eberhardt shares insights gained from assisting organizations to address bias.

 Winner of the 2019 McKinsey Business Book of the Year Award, "Invisible Women" by author Caroline Criado Perez sheds light on the pervasive gender bias present in data and its far-reaching consequences on women's lives.